ethercreative/seo/README.md

 ## Changelog

+### 1.4.0
+- Sitemap is now split into appropriate sections and paginated.
+By default the pages are limited to 1000 elements, but this is configurable in the settings.
+- Renamed General settings tab to Sitemap.

 ### 1.3.2
 - Fixed JS bug on fields settings page
 - Added ability to populate SEO fields by element type.
 Doing so will set all SEO fields to `{{ entry.title ~ ' ' ~ seoField.suffix }}`.